 Dental implants are a great way to replace missing teeth!
 The 3 types of implant include:

-Zygomatic Implant: They are the most advanced type used in virtually no bone or less bone.
+Zygomatic Implant: Above all, they are the most advanced type used in virtually no bone or less bone.
 Therefore they are placed if there is not enough bone in maxilla to place endosteal implants.

 Other techniques to improve the availability of bone which can be done either separately or along with implant placement are:

-- Bone augmentation with the help of bone grafts
+- Firstly, Bone augmentation with the help of bone grafts

-- Sinus lift incase of infection of less bone
+- Secondly, Sinus lift incase of infection of less bone

 - Ridge expansion